 - stay at home if you have any symptoms of COVID-19

 How long does immunity last from the vaccine?

-We do not know yet how long immunity will last.
+Boosters are recommended to extend the protection of COVID-19 vaccines.
+We do not know yet how long immunity will last after boosters.
 Clinical trials are ongoing to find this out.

 For more information, read the manufacturer’s Patient Information Leaflet.
 This will be printed for you on the day you get your vaccine, or you can find it on www.hse.ie/covid19vaccinePIL

 You can also talk to a health professional, like your GP (Doctor), Pharmacist or healthcare team.

 For more information on the COVID-19 vaccine, including materials in other formats and translation support, visit www.hse.ie/covid19vaccinematerials

 As with all vaccines, you can report suspected side effects to the Health Products Regulatory Authority (HPRA).